 Past Research work: Maternal Health, including behaviour and decision making for use of services.

-Finally: I've recently begun a blog on the interfaces of social sciecne and health.
+Finally: Occasionally I put thoughts in a blog on the interfaces of social sciecne and health.
 Please note, these are personal views and do not represent the London School of Hygiene and Tropical Medicine or any other instiution.

 - Global Health